 The Cliff Railway as it was called in 1904

-Here is a novel picture of the water lifts that used to run between the Lower Sandgate Road and The Leas.
+Here is a novel picture of the Leas Lifts showing how they will look again soon.
 (Wait for this page to fully load, and you will see it working!)

 I found this photo on the Shepway district Council website, where they had the history of these lifts, however, I can no longer find it there.